 She combines a variety of methodologies in her classes and therapy sessions.
 Together with the yoga asanas, pranayama, mudras, mantras and kriyas she incorporates practices like guided relaxation, meditation and mindfulness.

-Lee's great interest in Vedic meditation and Vedic philosophy led her to study the Vedas in depth over the past four years and this knowledge is very much present in her classes.
+Lee's great interest in meditation and Vedic and Tantric philosophy led her to study the Vedas in depth over the past 6 years and this knowledge is very much present in her classes.